mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 Flatpak
 ~~~~~~~
 We also have Flatpak for nightlies and stable builds, these builds are not maintained by the core developers themselves.
 You can either get the builds from the `KDE community website <https://binary-factory.kde.org>`_ or from the `Flathub Maintainers <https://flathub.org/apps/details/org.kde.krita>`_.
+The KDE community website only offers nightly builds of flatpak.

 To install flatpak build from the software center just open the flatpakrepo files with Discover or the software center provided by your distribution: